GDP first quarterly estimate, UK: July to September 2025

 The headline estimates of quarterly GDP are seasonally adjusted.
 Seasonal adjustment is the process of removing the variations associated with the time of year, or the arrangement of the calendar, from a data time series.

-The Office for National Statistics (ONS) uses the X-13-ARIMA-SEATS approach to seasonal adjustment.
+We use the X-13-ARIMA-SEATS approach to seasonal adjustment.
 Seasonal adjustment parameters are monitored closely and regularly reviewed.
-For more information, please see our Seasonal adjustment methodology page.
+For more information, please see our seasonal adjustment methodology page.

-This topic is explored further in Section 5 of our Assessing residual seasonality in published outputs article published 9 May 2025.
+This topic is explored further in Section 5: Case study: quarterly GDP of our Assessing residual seasonality in published outputs article, updated on 30 September 2025.

 Important quality information